nitesis/golden-octo-symmetry/README.md

 # golden-octo-symmetry
-An exploration of sensor data and visuals within a python project
+An exploration of sensor data and visuals within a python project.